Big Foot

 Why is there so little evidence?

 In the first place, the terrain of that western slope is so rugged and densely overgrown that it has not even been mapped except by aerial survey.
-Anyone who has not seen it will have a hard time understanding its impenetrability, but it takes just one flight up the Coast Range to see why it is almost impassable, even by horseback and even on foot.
+Anyone who has not seen it will have a hard time understanding its impenetrability, but it takes just one flight up the Coast Range to see why

 Why have no remains or fossils ever been found?
 Why not, indeed?
 Two explanations come to mind: First is that nature does not leave organic materials lying around the forest.
 Even the bones and antlers of large animals are quickly eaten or dispersed by the little forest scavengers.
 A second explanation, put forth by Sanderson, is that a sub-human race may well gather the remains of its dead for burial in a cave or burying ground.